Ha Sung-woon: 2019: Graduation, solo debut, and solo activities

 On January 28, Ha unveiled his self-composed song "Don't Forget" featuring former Wanna One member Park Ji-hoon.
 "Don't Forget" was released as a pre-release track from his EP My Moment, with lyrics about wishing to cherish memories with loved ones.

 The singer began his solo activity by announcing his first two-day fan-meeting, "My Moment", which was held from March 8–9 at the SK Olympic Handball Gymnasium in Olympic Park, Seoul.
 The tickets went on sale on February 20 and sold out within two minutes of the pre-order becoming available.
 He was also scheduled to meet fans in six Asian cities including Tokyo on March 17, Osaka on the March 19, Taipei on March 23, Bangkok on March 30, Hong Kong on April 5, Macao on June 8, and Jakarta on June 22.
 While preparing for his solo debut, Ha showed his bright side in the interview and pictorial with The Star Magazine.
 He also did a photoshoot with Allure magazine, where he mentioned the EP.
 In between his schedule, the singer attended his graduation ceremony at the Dong-ah Institute of Media and Arts on February 22, 2019.

 My Moment was released on February 28, 2019, featuring the upbeat lead single "Bird".
-The singer held a showcase at Live Hall in Gwangjin-gu, Seoul on February 27.
+The singer held a showcase at Live Hall in Gwangjin District, Seoul on February 27.
 The album consists of five tracks, which were all written and composed by Ha himself.
 He also served as the executive producer and participated in the production process, such as mixing and mastering.
 Hanteo reported that 45,600 copies of the album were sold on the first day of release, making My Moment the third-highest first-day sales for an album.
 It also became the first number one on the Gaon retail album chart, which began on March 4.
 My Moment topped the ninth week (February 24 – March 2) of the main Gaon Album Chart, and ranked first on the daily charts of February 28, March 2, and March 3.
 On March 1, Ha performed the songs "Bird" and "Tell Me I Love You" at One K Concert—a three-day music and art festival—at the Yeouido Parliament House grass field, which was held to commemorate the hundredth anniversary of the March 1 Movement and aims to spread the hopes of the reunification of the Korean Peninsula and peace in Northeast Asia and the world.

 He was also appointed as a guest MC for SBS Inkigayo on March 2 and on March 13, Ha took the trophy on his first solo with the song "Bird" on Show Champion Ha sang the Korean national anthem at the 17th KTMF 2019 (the annual K Pop Festival which was held by the Korea Daily) and also perform three songs ("Bird", "Tell Me I Love You", and "Magic Castle") in front of more than twenty thousands spectators at the Hollywood Bowl - Los Angeles.